zachary-chi/stm32uartdemo/README.md

 	osDelay(1);
 }
 ````
-#### last, dequeue send data at USART1_IRQHandler and transmit it, if tx queue is empty, disable tx interupt
+#### last, dequeue send data at USART1_IRQHandler and transmit it, if tx queue is empty, disable tx interrupt
 ````
 if(LL_USART_IsActiveFlag_TXE(USART1))
 {